Gas bill jumpHeating seasonCatch-up risk

 Should I compare gas bills month to month?

 Use caution.
-Seasonal comparison is often more useful than adjacent-month comparison.
+Seasonal comparison is usually more informative than adjacent-month comparison.